 (7) If a person makes an application under subregulation (6), the Director General may register, or refuse to register, the person as a beekeeper.

+[Regulation 13 amended: SL 2021/204 r.
+14.]

 14. Director General may allot identifiers as required

 (1) The Director General may, as and when the Director General thinks appropriate, allot to a registered beekeeper an identifier for hives for use as a registered identifier for the beekeeper’s hives.